 Please inform the receptionist when making an appointment if you think your animal may be aggressive or dangerous to staff or other patients.
 We have established procedures to ensure the animal is treated well and does not pose a risk to others but we rely on your honesty.

 Our practice is a respectful environment.
-We have zero tolerance of verbal or physical abuse towards any member of our team or our clients and patients.
+It is a condition of attending our clnic that there is no verbal or physical abuse towards any member of our team or our clients and patients.

 We will respect your privacy at all times and you can trust that we will never discuss your pet with the public in any way that can identify them.
 Your patient file is your property and can be requested for viewing at any time.
 It will be shared with other vets or specialists on direct request but otherwise stored in a secure environment.
 The files are backed up each evening and a copy is stored off-site.

 Please let us know if we are doing well or if you feel there is something we could do better- we would appreciate your comments